DocNow/twarc/README.md

 in hand you are ready to start using twarc.

 1. install [Python](http://python.org/download) (2 or 3)
+2. sudo easy_install pip
-2. pip install twarc (if upgrading: pip install --upgrade twarc)
+3. pip install twarc (if upgrading: pip install --upgrade twarc)

 ## Quickstart: